huang-zhen/Talos/README.md

 Publication

-    CodeAnalyzer was used in the research work on a novel technique to mitigate software vulnerabilities, "Talos: Neutralizing Vulnerabilities with Security Workarounds for Rapid Response", which is published in the proceedings of the 37th IEEE Symposium on Security and Privacy (Oakland 2016).
+    CodeAnalyzer was used in the research work that proposes a novel technique to mitigate software vulnerabilities, "Talos: Neutralizing Vulnerabilities with Security Workarounds for Rapid Response", which is published in the proceedings of the 37th IEEE Symposium on Security and Privacy (Oakland 2016).